tonyxmella66/toronto_health_hack_2019/README.md

 # SenseRx
+A smart search tool using machine learning to pick contextually appropriate medications
+# install instructions
 to install requirements: pip install -r requirements.txt

 to run the flask app, navigate to the project directory within your terminal, set an environment variable: